DanielWong3/DanielWongs_BSE_portfolio/index.md

 # First Milestone

 My first milestone was putting together the outside of the car chasis and screwing the supprts onto it and setting up the motors.
 Next I did some side projects to get used to using the ESP32 and learned more about coding on Arduino.
 I had to download some libraries onot Arduino like TwoWayESP and TwoWayJSON to make sure my Arduino code would connect to the ESP32, Ardunio is a coding app which uses C++.
 I had a lot of trouble gettng the ESP32 to connect to my code and get my motors running but I eventually got them fixed.
 After I got all that set up I got to working on my motor drivers and connecting the motors to them.
 Along the way I had lots of issues with securely attaching the wires or pluging into the wrong ports.
 I plugged in all the wires and got all four motors to spin.

-Heres an example of some of te coding I did:
+(Heres an example of some of te coding I did):

                                                   void loop() {
                                                   // Move the DC motor (A, B) forward at maximum speed